codeigniter4/CodeIgniter4/user_guide_src/source/concepts/services.rst

 	    return new \CodeIgniter\View\View($viewPath);
 	}

-This sets the default path in the method constructor, but allows for easily changing the path it uses::
+This sets the default path in the constructor method, but allows for easily changing the path it uses::

 	$renderer = \Config\Services::renderer('/shared/views');

-Singleton Classes
+Shared Classes
 -----------------

 There are occasions where you need to require that only a single instance of a service is created.
-While this is typically discouraged, there are cases this is valid need, and handled with the ``getSharedInstance()`` method that is called from within the factory method.
-This method handles checking if an instance has been created and saved within the class, or creating a new one.
+This is easily handled with the ``getSharedInstance()`` method that is called from within the factory method.
+This handles checking if an instance has been created and saved within the class, and, if not, creates a new one.
 All of the factory methods provide a ``$getShared = false`` value as the last parameter.
 You should stick to the method also.::

 	class Services